pldiiw/1ads-mp1/README.md

 ## Followed Guidelines

-This project was an opportunity for me to experiment some concepts I read about and curious to see in action.
+This project was an opportunity for me to experiment some concepts I read about and was curious to see in action.

 ### Clarity
 First things first, a huge emphasis was put into clarity of code.
 Statistics